“Intelligence plus character – that is the goal of true education.” – Martin Luther King Jr.

 We are often asked what model we use in our Travel School.
 There are un-schoolers, classic education home-schools, and many other hybrids.
-We choose a semi-rigorous classification.
+Our homeschool provides a college-prep education using a travel and literature-based approach to mastery learning.
 We call ourselves Adventure School or Travel School, because that is the basis of what we are doing.
 We homeschool, but rarely at home.
-During our school year, we follow a curriculum of several subjects and we have a steady routine of five school days per week (not always Mon-Fri) regardless of our location.
-We take summers off like any normal school.
+During our school year, we follow a curriculum of both required and requested subjects and we have a steady routine of five school days per week (not always Mon-Fri) regardless of our location.
+We keep attendance and take summers off like any normal school.

 Writing, Spelling, Grammar, History, Geography, Spanish, Math, Humanities, Art and Art History are covered in depth and we always make time for meaningful Community Service.